-Rotten Tomatoes Poses Ultimate Question: ‘GOT’ Season 8 Or ‘Avengers: Endgame’ – You Can Only Watch One
+Rotten Tomatoes Poses Ultimate Question: ‘GoT’ Season 8 Or ‘Avengers: Endgame’ – You Can Only Watch One

 — Marvel Studios (@MarvelStudios) April 2, 2019

-Other fans began debating on the predictability of the two events, with many noting that Endgame has had much more leaks than GOT and will have a few major deaths.
-Fans of GOT know that no one is ever safe, and there are no rules when it comes to the writing of the script.
+Other fans began debating on the predictability of the two events, with many noting that Endgame has had many more leaks than GoT, and will have a few major deaths.
+GoT fans know that no one is ever safe and that the show’s writers are known to be unpredictable.

-Luckily this is a decision no one actually has to make but is a fun conversation for your next dinner party.
+Luckily this is a decision no one actually has to make, but it can serve as fun conversation for your next dinner party.